Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Data

 Beyond the limitation in depth, these observations have additional shortcomings.
 The placement of these archival fields in the disks (originally targeted for Cepheids) increases the potential of errors from crowding.
 Additionally, the bluer filter used for this set of data is $F555W$, instead of the preferred $F606W$, which causes part of the RGB to be ``pushed" off the right edge of the observed CMD beyond the credible detection limit.
 While partially mitigated by the increased exposure time in $F555W$ relative to F814W, the observations are targeting the disks of these galaxies, which are inherently more metal rich (and hence redder and fainter in $F555W$).
 And while observations for a fourth supernova host (NGC~5584) are taken with what seemingly should be sufficient depth, the data for this target were taken with WFC3/UVIS instead of the standard ACS/WFC.
-The overall system throughput for WFC3 is decreased by nearly a factor 2 in $F814W$ (see Figure 2 in \citealt{2018wfc..rept....2D}), leading to photometry that is unfortunately too shallow to allow us to make a measurement (see the fourth panel in Figure \ref{CepheidHosts}).
+The overall system throughput for WFC3 is decreased by nearly a factor 2 in $F814W$ (see Figure 2 in \citealt{2018wfc..rept....2D}).
 In addition, the disk of NGC~5584 covers most of the smaller WFC3/UVIS field, leaving only $\sim$ 15\% of the field useful for detecting halo stars.

 As noted earlier, one exception to the above issues involves the Antennae galaxies (NGC~4038/9).
 The archival observations for this target (GO-10580, PI I. Saviane) exhibit a confluence of preferred qualities.
 Namely, the camera and filters (ACS/WFC with $F606W$+$F814W$) are optimal for a measurement of the TRGB, and the field placement is in a less crowded region of the galaxy (away from the merging disks and on an outer tidal tail).
 This circumstance is not an accident, as these archival observations were taken with the primary goal of measuring the distance to the Antennae via the TRGB \citep{2008ApJ...678..179S, 2008AJ....136.1482S}.
-The distance modulus in the CMDs/TRGB catalog for NGC~4038/9 is $\mu$ = 31.72 $\pm$ 0.14, similar to the value of $\mu$ = 31.68 $\pm$ 0.06 measured by \cite{2019ApJ...882...34F}.